dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

   * This prints the Device Path for the ACPI path you pass, which can be used to add specific propeties to that device from OpenCore config file
 * `P. Dump DSDT  - Automatically dump the system DSDT`
   * Dumps your DSDT from your firmware
+* `F. ALS0 - Defines a fake Ambient Light Sensor`
+  * This creates a fake Ambient Light Sensor to trick macOS into thinking you have one.
+This SSDT is required for some kexts like AsusSMC.
 What we want to do is select option `P. Dump DSDT` first, then select the appropriate option(s) for your system.

 > What about USBX?